Syafiq Yusof

-Mohd Syafiq bin Mohd Yusof (born 7 December 1992) is a Malaysian filmmaker.
+Mohd Syafiq bin Mohd Yusof (born 7 December 1992) is a Malaysian filmmaker and visual effects artist.
 He is a younger brother of actor Syamsul Yusof and son of veteran actor Yusof Haslam.
 Initially began his career by making short films, his directorial debut, SAM: Saya Amat Mencintaimu was released in 2012.
-Since then, he directed seven notable films which all of them became commercial success.
+Since then, he directed eight notable films, almost all became commercial successes in his home country.

 Early life

 Syafiq Yusof was born on 7 December 1992 in Kuala Lumpur.
 He hails from a family of filmmakers and actors.
-His older brother, Syamsul is an actor and film director who is well-known for directing horror film series Munafik and Munafik 2, the latter of which currently ranks as the highest-grossing Malaysian made film.
+His older brother, Syamsul is an actor and film director who is well-known for directing horror film series Munafik and Munafik 2, as well as Mat Kilau (film), the latter of which currently ranks as the highest-grossing Malaysian made film.
 His cousins Rizal Ashreff, Sabrina Ali, Aliff Ali and Miller Khan are also actors.
 His father is a veteran actor turned film director cum producer, Yusof Haslam.

+He attended Kuala Lumpur Metropolitan University College (now UNITAR University College Kuala Lumpur).